UniversalDependencies/docs/_fr-dep/cop.md

 nsubj(fille,c')
 ~~~

+In some corpora of the current French treebank, the following verbs are treated as copular ones: _être_, _devenir_, _rester_, _demeurer_, as well as in some constructions _appeler_, _intituler_, _nommer_, _réputer_, _élir_
-However note that the not all corpora of the French treebank treat the same verbs as copulas.
+However note that not all corpora of the French treebank treat the same verbs as copulas.
 For example, FrenchSpoken annotates _devenir_ like a regular verb.

 ~~~ sdparse
 il devient le sherpa du président \n he becomes the president's sherpa